- How To Sell A Higher Fee

 If you find conflicting fees or topics, check out the speaker’s website.
 All of this can be done in less than ten minutes.
 Naturally you can always call the speaker, but I’m trying to show you the shortest route with the least time and expense.

 In summary: The speaker is obliged to keep up-to-date information easily accessible to any who seek it.
 The bureau is obliged to check beyond the first thing in their file when presenting information on a speaker.
 And both speaker and agent are obliged to be reasonable adults about this whole issue so that confusion is temporary and conflicts are non existent.
+Thank you for reading this document.
 It is a pleasure working with you.